eric-yam/SauceDemoAutomationFramework/README.md

    https://www.jenkins.io/download/

 ## Allure
 Allure is configured for JUnit 5 for test reporting.
-The Allure results directory is configured here: target/allure-results Allure reporting is also configured within Jenkins.
-The Allure results directory relative to workspace is here: target/allure-results
+The Allure results directory is configured as: target/allure-results.
+Additionally, Allure reporting is also integrated with Jenkins such that the results directory located relative to the workspace at: target/allure-results

-For the test scripts, Allure reports back the Selenium actions that passed or failed, along with an attachment containing the logged actions taken in the test script.
-For the feature files, Allure reports back the step definitions that passed or failed.
+For the test scripts, Allure tracks and reports back the Selenium actions that succeed or fail, including an attachment with the logged actions performed during the test.
+For the feature files, Allure tracks and reports the step definitions that succeed or failed.
 In the event a test step fails, a screenshot is taken and added as an attachment in the Allure report.

-Navigate to the target directory within the project and use the allure serve command to view the Allure report.
+To view the Allure report, navigate to the target directory within the project and use the allure serve command to view the Allure report.

 ## Logging
 Logging is handled in a separate Logger wrapper class for the Logger class from log4j.
 Upon test execution, an instance of Logger wrapper class is instantiated and a log message is appended to the consoleLog field on each test step.
 At the end of a test's lifecycle, the consoleLog String field is added as an attachment to the Allure report.